CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

 #### Create

-This checkbox determines whether a Manufacturing Order for this Item will be scheduled to be created.
+This checkbox determines whether a Manufacturing Order for the Item will be scheduled for creation.

 :::caution
     The checkbox cannot be checked if a higher-level item is disabled.